 To determine whether a prospective construction project requires review, contact the Shipstead-Luce Act staff architect at (202) 504-2200 or email@example.com.
 Please provide the address and the square and lot numbers of the project site.

 Make a submission for a concept or permit review, with complete drawings showing existing conditions and proposed construction and other required submission materials, in person at the D.C.
 Department of Consumer and Regulatory Affairs (DCRA) Permit Service Center at 1100 4th Street, SW, 2nd floor, Washington, DC.

 - Applications must be submitted at DCRA by the filing deadline, two weeks prior to the CFA meeting.
 Please check the CFA meeting schedule for meeting dates and submission deadlines.

 - Include a printed copy of the completed Application and Referral to the US Commission of Fine Arts for Shipstead-Luce Review form with concept and permit submissions.

-- Include a printed copy of the completed 9-page Construction Permit Application with permit submissions.
+- Include a printed copy of the completed 9-page Construction Permit Application or the DCRA permit cover sheet with permit submissions.

 - To be complete, a submission must include all required submission materials for concept or permit review as appropriate.